 HR can set policies and deliver programs, manage benefits and compensation, but what you’re not able to do is act for the managers in the line.
 And that’s where employee engagement takes place, in each individual’s own work environment.
 Employee Engagement has to be an organization-wide, leadership-driven, management-style initiative.

-Given that executives are responsible for the organization they must be responsible for employee engagement – not HR.
+Given that executives are responsible for the organization, they must take ownership for employee engagement – not HR.
 All the success and outcomes you see as an organization, the inputs, are the employee behaviors that occur.
 Every.
 Single.
 Day.

 During a webinar with WorkTango, Baillie-David presented two different methods for actioning from a top-down and bottom-up approach, though really, he stressed, it’s a combination of both.